Imperial-College-Advanced-Hackspace/ICAHHorizons_Y2PhysComp/session 2/Session 2 Workbook - Physical Computing.md

 <p align="center"><img src="images/pi_motorshield_wiring.jpg" alt="Motor Shield Wiring" width="800"><figcaption align="center">how to wire up the motor shield</figcaption></p>

-To use this HAT you will need to [install the software](https://github.com/adafruit/Adafruit-Motor-HAT-Python-Library.git) with it.
+To use this HAT you will need to [install the software](https://github.com/adafruit/Adafruit-Motor-HAT-Python-Library.git) with it and [set up the I2C line](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c) on the Raspberry Pi.
 To do this you will need to download the library on your laptop and then copy the folder over.
 To do this go to the below link and click on clone or download -> download ZIP.

 **[ADAFRUIT LIBRARY](https://github.com/adafruit/Adafruit-Motor-HAT-Python-Library.git)**